LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It is true that recursion can create small easily readable functions, but their hidden cost is too much of a risk for saftey critical systems.
 What I like to call the recursion tax, where each method call adds its parameters, return pointer, and frame to the stack, can pass the bounds of the stack if the tax becomes too much.
-Your testing could show it is within bounds, but what happens during unexpected behavior?
+(As a side the calling convention of an architecture would determine if a parameter is added to the stack or a register) Your testing could show it is within bounds, but what happens during unexpected behavior?
 In this case all you really know is it will either reach the base case or blow out the stack.
 There are ways to make recursion safer such as limiting the number of calls or adding stack overflow checks.